gtech-mulearn/IEEE-LAUNCHPAD/profiles/tinolawrence@mulearn.md

 # TINO LAWRENCE

 ### About Me
 Myself Tino.
-I'm an electromics engineer by education.looking forward to find a career in software industry.
+I'm an electromics engineer by education.Looking forward to find a career in software industry.

 #### Leadership and Influence:
-i have been part of various community groups and explored leadership oppurtunuty.
+I have been part of various community groups and explored leadership oppurtunuty.